crochik/sshsecret/README.md

 Pick a path to store the file. *be careful* to not overide an existing `~/.ssh/id_rsa`

-share public key (*.pub) file with people that will send you "secrets".
+Share public key (*.pub) file with people that will send you "secrets".

+...